 Northwest AI/AN Suicide Data 2008 - 2012

-Suicide is a sensitive issue, but one that is of great concern to many American Indian and Alaska Native (AI/AN) communities.
-Data suggest that suicide is a significant problem throughout Indian Country, particularly among Native youth, males, veterans, and elders.
+Data suggest that suicide is a significant problem throughout Indian Country, particularly among Native youth, males, and veterans.
 From 2002-2006, the average suicide death rate was highest among AI/AN aged 10-24 years at 27.72 cases per 100,000.
 In the Northwest (ID, OR, and WA), suicide is the 8th leading cause of death for AI/AN people and the 2nd leading cause of death for AI/ANs ages 15-24 years (this is the same for AI/AN youth throughout the U.S.).
+For data on Native youth well-being, health priorities, and protective factors, see results from the 2022 THRIVE Tribal Youth Wellbeing Assessment

 The Portland Area has one of the higher suicide death rates for AI/AN among the IHS service areas.
 The IHS reported that, from 1996-1998, the age-adjusted suicide death rate for the Portland Area was 22.0 per 100,000, a rate that was exceeded only by Aberdeen, Alaska, Bemidji, and Tucson.